bigskysoftware/hypermedia-systems-book/ch01-hypermedia-a-reintroduction.typ

-This is true, and we will get down into the muck with forms in more detail in later chapters but, for now, this simple example suffices to demonstrate the core mechanism for updating system state purely within hypermedia. @fig:post-in-action is a diagram of the interaction.
+This is true, and we will get down into the muck with forms in more detail in later chapters but, for now, this simple example suffices to demonstrate the core mechanism for updating system state purely within hypermedia. @fig-post-in-action is a diagram of the interaction.

 #asciiart(
-  read("images/diagram/http-post-in-action.txt"), caption: [An HTTP POST In Action], )<fig:post-in-action>
+  read("images/diagram/http-post-in-action.txt"), caption: [An HTTP POST In Action], )<fig-post-in-action>

 ===== Web 1.0 applications <_web_1_0_applications>
 As someone interested in web development, the above diagrams and discussion are